What Can You Get Rid of Before Moving to Hawaii?

 If you are moving to the Hawaiian Islands from the mainland, it’s important to take stock of what you really need to bring.
 Some bring nothing but the clothes on their backs due to costs associated with shipping.

 While you might not be that extreme, relocating all of your items and personal belongings to Hawaii can be extremely expensive.
-A lot of homes actually come furnished in Hawaii.
+Some of the homes do come furnished in Hawaii.
 One option for people looking to live in Hawaii full time is to sell their mainland homes completely furnished, then find a furnished home in Hawaii.
+However, most of the homes don't come furnished so you'll either need to bring your furniture with you or buy everything new when you get here.

 The majority of people, however, choose to take along some items when they move.
 Whether the items are nostalgic, important, or valuable - there are some things that you just can't leave behind.
 So - what should you get rid of before moving to Hawaii?